Adrian Peterson Oakland Raiders Rumors: AP, Jared Cook Headline Raiders News

 This is where one of the big questions in free agency comes up, as it is unclear if Peterson and his agent expect to receive a salary north of $10 million again.
 Recent injuries and a struggle to stay on the field may have taken some of the dollars off of his next deal.
 Peterson’s contract this time around may be a “prove it” deal with very little guaranteed money.
 This would allow the new team signing him to take on less risk in free agency, just in case he either doesn’t perform well or winds up getting sent to injured reserve again.

 A fresh look at the Oakland Raiders’ salary cap numbers suggests the team has roughly $39 million left to spend this offseason.
 This includes the $2.875 million cap hit that Cordarrelle Patterson will command in 2017.
-That leaves a lot of money to not only sign someone like Jared Cook but to also construct an Adrian Peterson contract that would please all parties involved.
+That leaves a lot of money to not only sign someone like Jared Cook, but to also construct an Adrian Peterson contract that would please all parties involved.
 Adding Peterson and Cook to an offense that already includes Michael Crabtree, Amari Cooper, and Derek Carr could certainly make this one of the most formidable teams in the AFC.

 Though this Raiders news should please fans of the team who may have hoped for a lot of action this offseason, there are other teams vying for the services of a former NFL MVP running back.
 Peterson could also be a good fit with the Detroit Lions and Green Bay Packers, but the impressive offensive line in Oakland might make his life a lot easier.
 While there are some big steps that need to be taken before these Adrian Peterson rumors could turn into a reality, signing a recognizable name such as him could put the Oakland Raiders news right on the front page again.